-- ColorSafe (Put in the background color, font size, font face, and font weight and it’ll show you some options for what color your text should be).
+- ColorSafe (Put in the background color, font size, font face, and font weight; it’ll show you some options for your text’s color).

 5. Adjust Your Headings

-A final simple change you can make to your website is to adjust the headings on your pages and make sure they are appropriately labeled.
-When you’re working on a page with content, typically you’ll have the page title, which should be the largest.
+A final simple change you can make to your website is to adjust the headings on your pages and ensure they are appropriately labeled.
+When you’re working on a page with content, typically, you’ll have the page title, which should be the largest.
 And, on the backend, the page title would be tagged as an H1.
-This simply stands for heading 1.
-The title of the page should be the only text that is an H1.
-Then, subtitles should be H2 and a little smaller.
+This stands for heading 1.
+The page’s title should be the only text that is an H1.
+Then, the subtitles should be H2 and a little smaller.
 Other headers can be tagged as H3 to H6!

 Not only will this help your web pages be more organized, but it will help screen reader users.
-These users can tab through the page and find only the headers to get them to the section they’re looking for.
+These users can tab through the page and find only the headers to get them to the desired section.
 If your titles and headers are labeled correctly, this will be easy.
-If not, it’ll take screen reader users (and non-screen reader users) much more time to navigate!
+If not, it’ll take screen reader users (and non-screen reader users) much longer to navigate!

 Rookie Mistake: Don’t choose a particular heading type because of how it looks visually.
 Choose it because of the organization and hierarchy of the website!

-At the end of the day, these are 5 great changes to improve accessibility and to put you on the path to bettering the web experience for every type of user.
+At the end of the day, these are 5 great changes to improve accessibility and put you on the path to improving the web experience for every type of visitor.

 Website accessibility is just one part of your website’s user experience (UX) design.

 Contact us to find out how our experienced design team can ensure your users’ experience meets established audience needs and supports your organization’s goals.